tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Understand how the choice of inputs and hidden layers apply to problems with regression and classification.

-* Experiment with architecture in TensorFlow playground.
+* Experiment with neural networks' architecture in the TensorFlow playground.

 * Preprocessing data for neural network models.